 A label can have a positive value in medical diagnosis.
 Many people report feeling better, or at least relief when a doctor has given them a name for their illness.
 This effect occurs even when the name is simply a description of the symptoms and adds no further explanation, e.g.

-Patient: Doctor, I have this problem with my skin
+Patient: Doctor, I have this red, hot, swollen patch on my skin.

 Doctor: Ah, you have dermatitis.

 Dermatitis is a fancy name for “inflammation of the skin”.
-The patient already knew their skin was inflamed, but being able to call it Dermatitis seems to add something.
+The patient already knew their skin was inflamed, but being able to call it 'dermatitis' seems to add something.
 I’m not attempting to diminish this effect since it can be of real psychological benefit.
 For a start it implies the patient doesn’t have something worse.
 However the same effect can occur even when the illness is about as bad as it can get.
-[Does this phenomenon have a name?]The business of labels
+[I wonder: Does this phenomenon have a name?]The business of labels

 Equally, labelling can limit.
 Calling HIV/AIDS a “gay disease” had deadly consequences.
 But so does saying HIV/AIDS is “curable”.
 Researchers have started to use “curable” as a label for what was considered an “incurable” disease.
 This is worrying some health professional who think it may undermine their “prevention is better than a lifetime on drugs” message and lead to a rise in infection and mortality rates.